 Most think Yahushua was a nice ‘Gentile’ boy, who went to Sunday-School faithfully every week, and that He practiced the pagan Feasts and Festivals, and that He avoided keeping Sabbath and Passover and the other Feasts of Yahuweh.
 No?
 Then why do we, while claiming Yahushua lives-in-us, do these things?

 If we are to mature in love [the keeping of His Commandments], we must stop preventing Messiah-in-us from walking in us, in the same way He walked 2,000 years ago, while He was in His own body.
 We must change OUR thinking to HIS thinking.
 We must avoid being carnal.
 We must become like Paul and the other disciples, and yes, even like Messiah Himself.

-Let us endeavour to ask the question, "What would the apostle Paul do?"
+Let us endeavour to ask ourselves the question, “What would the apostle Paul do?”

 Let us also ask the question, “What would Yahushua’s disciples do?”

 And for those who hope to overcome, and to know Him, we must ask ourselves the final question, concerning all things —